Agriculture (AG)

 AG 5113.
 Summer Programs in Agricultural Education.

-This course provides students field experience in summer agricultural education programming in secondary school settings.
-Students will receive individualized instruction during supervised visits while they are engaged in their field experience.
+This course provides students with field experiences in summer agricultural education programming within secondary school settings.
+Students receive individualized instruction during supervised visits while they are engaged in their field experience.
 The course includes program planning and educating diverse student learning populations.
+Students attend the Texas FFA Convention where they explore sessions, attend planning sessions, and develop strategies for engaging and supervising secondary students in a summer inter-curricular experience.
+Students also attend the state agricultural teachers association conference where they attend area meetings, participate in professional development sessions, and work directly with mentor teachers to develop professional engagement strategies.
 Prerequisite: AG 5212 with a grade of C or better.

 1 Credit Hour.
 1 Lecture Contact Hour.
 0 Lab Contact Hours.Grade Mode: Standard Letter